Irfan-devl/mini-project/to-do-list/README.md

-Creative To-Do List Application
+Creative To-Do List Application:

-Project Overview
+Project Overview:

         This project is a simple yet creative and attractive To-Do List web application.
 It allows users to add, complete, and remove tasks, helping them organize their daily activities.
 The application is built using a clean and modern design with a focus on user experience.

-Features
+Features:

         Add Tasks: Users can add new tasks by typing into an input field and clicking the "Add" button or by pressing the "Enter" key.

-Mark as Completed: A "Completed" button allows users to mark tasks as finished, applying a line-through style to the text.
+Mark as Completed:

+        A "Completed" button allows users to mark tasks as finished, applying a line-through style to the text.

+Remove Tasks:

-Remove Tasks: An "Remove" button provides the ability to delete tasks from the list.
+        An "Remove" button provides the ability to delete tasks from the list.

+Local Storage:

-Local Storage: All tasks are automatically saved to the browser's local storage, so they persist even if the user closes the browser or refreshes the page.
+        All tasks are automatically saved to the browser's local storage, so they persist even if the user closes the browser or refreshes the page.

+Responsive Design:

-Responsive Design: The application's layout is responsive and works well on various screen sizes, from desktops to mobile devices.
+        The application's layout is responsive and works well on various screen sizes, from desktops to mobile devices.

+Modern UI:

-Modern UI: The interface is designed with a vibrant color palette, clear typography, and subtle animations to provide an engaging user experience.
+        The interface is designed with a vibrant color palette, clear typography, and subtle animations to provide an engaging user experience.

 Technologies Used
 HTML5: For the structure of the web page.